bbkane/grabbit/README.md

 # Grabbit

 Grab subreddit images!!
 Very useful for getting nice wallpapers automatically.
+Designed to be easy to install/uninstall.

 ## @bbkane's Setup